DieFeM/Module-Reseller/README.md

 */30 * * * * php /var/www/html/modules/reseller/cron-shop.php

-Now this script searches for expired game homes every 30 minutes, and wil stop and remove them if they are expired.
+Now this script searches for expired game homes every 30 minutes, and will stop and remove them if they are expired.
-If you would like to do this at midnight every day instead of every minute you should use
+If you would like to do this at midnight every day instead of every 30 minutes you should use

 0 0 * * * php /var/www/html/modules/reseller/cron-shop.php